automorph-org/automorph/docs/Examples.md

       Json.fromValues(Seq(some, Json.fromInt(n)))
     }
 }
-val api = new ApiImpl
+val service = new Service

 // Define client view of a remote API trait Api {